Harlington, London: Sport

 A greyhound racing track was opened during the 1930s, off the Bath Road.
-The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
-In 1959 plans for two large hotels, The Skyways (Now Sheraton) and Ariel (Now Holiday Inn) were revealed to serve Heathrow, which resulted in the track having to be being demolished and the last meeting was on 22 January 1962.
-The track would have stood very near to where the Holiday Inn is today.
+The racing was independent (that is, not affiliated to the National Greyhound Racing Club, the sport's governing body) and was therefore a flapping track (the nickname given to independent tracks).
+In 1959 plans for two large hotels, the Skyways (now Sheraton) and the Ariel (now Holiday Inn), to serve Heathrow were revealed, which resulted in the track being demolished: the last meeting was on 22 January 1962.
+The track stood very near to where the Holiday Inn is today.